Apricot is Good for Diabetes

 Apricot is a significant source of zeaxanthin, beta carotene, lutein, and vitamins E, and C. These nutrients help in improving eye health and protect them from any damage.

-Similar to many fruits, apricots naturally contain a high water content.
+Similar to many fruits, apricots naturally contain a high-water content.
 This helps in controlling blood pressure, heart rate, body temperature, and joint health.
-A cup (155 grams) of raw apricots offers around 135 g of water.
+A cup (165 grams) of fresh, sliced apricots offers around 2/3 cup (142 ml) of water.

 Nowadays, many individuals don’t drink a sufficient amount of water.
 For them, consuming fresh apricot may help them reach their daily requirements.
 If a person is dehydrated, his or her blood volume reduces.
 This forces the heart to function harder to pump blood.
 Besides, good hydration permits better circulation of nutrients and waste products all over the body.